nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  - global static variable `allPeople` in the Person class
  - within the project it added to, in the associated Participations.

-The Delete Teammate command has to be prefixed with `deleteteammate` and include the following field:
+The Delete Teammate command has to be prefixed with `deleteperson` and include the following field:
  - `mg/` prefix followed by the teammate's Github User Name

 *The field above is validated upon entry by the user, and failing the validation, will display to the user that the